Scotland GAA

-The Scotland Board of the Gaelic Athletic Association (GAA) or Scotland GAA is one of the county boards of the GAA outside Ireland, and is responsible for Gaelic games in Scotland.
+The Scotland County Board of the Gaelic Athletic Association (GAA), known as Scotland GAA or CLG na hAlban, is one of the county boards of the GAA outside Ireland, and is responsible for Gaelic games in Scotland.
 The county board is also responsible for the Scottish county teams.
-The Board participates with London, Gloucestershire, Hertfordshire, Lancashire, Warwickshire, and Yorkshire under the British GAA.
+With Gloucestershire, Hertfordshire, Lancashire, London, Warwickshire, and Yorkshire, the board makes up the British Provincial Board.